ROUND DANCING — CHOREOGRAPHED BALLROOM

 The music arouses and torments, the dance is the coupling of two people, defenseless against the world and powerless to change things.
 This is the best definition of the tango as a dance, I think.

 This is a dance that expresses most of the emotions that might exist between a man and a woman: passion, excitement, love, romance, tenderness, sadness, anger . . . even silliness.
-Jack & Judy DeChenne have emphasized that Argentine Tango does not have to be somber.
+Argentine Tango does not have to be somber.

-The steps are taken more on the ball of the foot with deliberate foot placement, soft knees, and little rise and fall.
-With each step you brush the knees and ankles together as they pass in a smooth, slinky, level glide.
-Ron & Mary Noble ask us to develop the feel of a "great jungle cat."
+Points of Contact in EmbraceForward steps are taken toe-heel but largely on the flat of the foot.
+Heel leads may be used for more travel.
+Knees are soft.
+There is little rise and fall.
+With each step you collect the free foot and brush the knees and ankles together as they pass in a smooth, slinky, level glide.
+One teacher asked us to develop the feel of a "great jungle cat."

 We may even go so far as to say that, while in most rhythms the emphasis is on correct execution of the figures, in the Argentine Tango we strive for emotional involvement, creativity, and improvisation.